dhotrey/protohackers/2-means-to-an-end/README.md

 1. The baseline performance , where we write logs to stdout and no particular performance optimizations have been made.
     - Finished running the test suite in 28.414111084 seconds

-2. Writing logs to logfile instead of stdout.
+2. Writing logs to file instead of stdout/stderr.
+    - Finished running the test suite in 21.732364482 seconds -> ~23% faster